uhm-descartes/ee345/morea/overview-assessments.md

 ---
-title: "Ignored"
+title: "Assessments"
 morea_id: morea_overview_assessments
 morea_type: overview_assessments
-published: true
+published:
 ---

-This page collects together the "assessments" associated with individual modules.
+This page collects together all of the "assessments" associated with individual modules.
+Some part of the assessments are quizzes that you do, others are problems we solve together in class.

-Assessments enable both students and instructors to determine if the students have achieved the learning objectives associated with the module.